Signia Hearing Aid Reviews

 Accessory control

 When the StreamLine TV icon is selected on the lower ribbon, this slider changes the volume of the TV signal.
-This only affects the streaming volume, not the TV speakers.
-You can also use this feature to adjust the StreamLine Mic volume.
+It affects only the streaming volume, not the TV speakers.
+You can also use the feature to adjust the StreamLine Mic volume.

 24/7 Signia Assistant